danielfrg/danielfrg.com/content/blog/2013/01/replace-sas-python/replace-sas-python.md

 less than 1 hour on Python.

-The complete iPython notebook (also visible [here][]) and data is available on Github: [Data Analysis Examples Python - Catalog Marketing][].
+The complete iPython notebook (also visible [here][]) and data is available on Github: [Data analysis Examples Python - Catalog Marketing][].

 Note : I know this is the most very basic example of Machine Learning on